bgoral/bgoral.github.io/content/posts/2021-02-14-heavypass.md

 ### Challenges and highlights

-- Asynchronous programming brings an overhead on debugging and once needs to focus a lot on concurrency and parallelism.
-This was my first challenge when trying to extract heavy metal albums from the web.
-"Promise" concept helped a lot but also lack of security in web sites and IP rate filtering.
+- Asynchronous programming brings an overhead on debugging and beware of concurrency and parallelism.
+"Promises" helped a lot but also lack of security and IP rate filtering.

-- When you have roots in pure CSS and JavaScript, the learning curve of ReactJS is lesser but still unable to understand the requirement for this complex build and debug toolchain.
-Even after I removed all unrequired references, my "node_modules" folder is around 250MB.
-I hope some Nodejs enthusiasts are as of now building solutions for this.
-Nodejs is not green at all and I will measure the amount of energy spent during the project build and debugging and deployment later.
+- When you have roots in pure CSS and JavaScript, learning ReactJS is relatively easy but I think build and debug toolchain is over complex.
+Even after I removed all unrequired references, my "node_modules" folder is appx.
+250MB.
+Sorry but Nodejs is not green at all, wasting lots of unnecessary power.

-- [Unsplash][8] by beautifully opening their random image [API][9].
+- Thanks to [Unsplash][8] by beautifully opening their random image [API][9].

 - I was not planning to use MongoDB.
-In the beginning, I started with PostgreSQL (because I am a Fanboy).
-I was planning to use Azure App services and PaaS PostgreSQL.
-When I see the cost statistics, I decided to move to more developer-friendly options.
+I started with PostgreSQL (because I am a Fanboy).
+I tried to use Azure App services and PaaS PostgreSQL.
+After I see unexpected cost data, I decided to move to more hobbyist options.
 For such a frontend scenario, MongoDB is one of the best options and Atlas is providing a great free startup option.
 I had 0 issues.

-- [Heroku][10] is a superior platform if you are a developer just want to experiment with your ideas in a battle-tested environment in a technology you like with low cost or no cost.
+- [Heroku][10] is a superior platform if you are a developer and just want to experiment on your ideas in a battle-tested environment in a technology you like with low cost or no cost.
 I started with the developer account completed the application, deployed without any issue.
-I did have 0 issues.
-But If you want to run .Net, the platform requires familiarity with Docker builds.
+If you want to run .Net, the platform requires familiarity with Docker builds.

 ### Todo's